SBhadra20/Employee-Travel-Desk/README.md

 # Module 2 - Travel Planner

-1. The travel planner module will allow the employees who have access to the system to raise the request for the travel
+1. The travel planner module will allow the employees who have access to the system to raise the request for the travel.

-2. This module will allow a HR to approve or reject a travel request raised by an employee
+2. This module will allow a HR to approve or reject a travel request raised by an employee.

-3. An employee can also track the status of their travel request
+3. An employee can also track the status of their travel request.